 Some HVAC systems operate at high pressure, 25-30pa and in these instances the air leakage rate for a raised floor system without a finish, i.e. carpet tiles, should be considered and advice sought from the manufacturer.

 With an HVAC system operating at low pressure, e.g. 7-15pa the air leakage through a raised floor will be of a lesser importance, but advice should be sought from the manufacturer.

 Where the permitted air leakage rate through the raised access floor complete with the required floor covering is very low, or the specified air pressure differential is high, the raised floor in its standard form may not suffice.
 In these instances, the raised floor panels may be fitted with neoprene or similar gaskets to their edges in order to form a seal when installed against other similar panels.
-Alternatively stringers fitted with gasket seals may be installed to seal the panel joint lines.

 The air leakage rate through a raised access floor can be determined by laboratory testing in order to give indicative air leakage rates through both the panel joint lines and perimeter detail.
 This can be undertaken at a project specific pressure differential or across a range of pressures.